StrongMind/culture/coaching/engagement.md

 * Adhere to Pairing Habits in Technical document
 * Do perfection game after session

+Share feedback and insights in #team-new52

+---

+## Effective Retrospectives
+* Identify specific areas for the team to retro on
+* Facilitate conversations related to those focus areas
+* Do perfection game after session

-Share perfection game insights in #team-new52
+Share feedback and insights in #team-new52